• Skip to primary navigation

 This new city will include commercial and residential property with up to 130,000 residents, and will include a 6km beachfront.

-[Map of Ream City, Cambodia.]
+[Map of Bay of Lights, Cambodia.]

 Links and Resources